OVagamundo/Flashcard-Heroes/Code/scripts_WindowManager.gd.md

 		if old_anchor.is_connected("item_rect_changed", geom_callable):
 			old_anchor.item_rect_changed.disconnect(geom_callable)

 	# SAFE BEHAVIOR: If the anchor is gone, the inspection window is no longer
 	# relevant and must be closed to prevent crashes and orphaned UI.
 	if is_instance_valid(window_instance):
-		window_instance.queue_free()
+		print("WindowManager: Closing window due to anchor being freed") window_instance.queue_free()
+	else:
+		print("WindowManager: Window instance is invalid, cannot close")

 func _close_top_modal():